HomeBlogGraduate Visa (Subclass 485): Complete Guide for Africans

 Graduate Visa (Subclass 485): Complete Guide for Africans

-After your Australian studies, the Subclass 485 visa lets you stay and work full-time for 2-6 years.
+After your Australian studies, the Subclass 485 visa lets you stay and work full-time for 2 to 3 years (longer in regional areas).
 Here is how Africans can use it as a launchpad to PR.

 Graduate Visa (Subclass 485): Complete Guide for Africans